Contact Lens Exam

 - Toric lenses: Special weighted contact lenses called toric lenses can be used to correct astigmatism.
 Approximately 85% of the population has astigmatism, which occurs when the surface of the eye is shaped like a football so that light does not focus on one point on the retina.

-- Bifocal and multifocal lenses: At our eyecare center, we also offer contact lenses in the form of bifocals and multifocals, allowing you to see clearly at multiple ranges.
+- Bifocal and multifocal lenses: At our eyecare center, we also offer bifocal and multifocal contact lenses, allowing you to see clearly at multiple ranges.

 - Monovision lenses: For some individuals, we also prescribe monovision contacts, in which one eye is corrected for distance and the other for near.